GaublommeLab/CRISPRmap-Pipeline/README.md

 ### Dependencies

 All dependencies are included in the conda environment file.
-Here are the list of critical dependencies
+Here are the list of critical dependencies:

 1. Python = 3.7.*
 2. numpy > 1.20.2